 Get discounts – Car insurance companies offer various kinds of discounts.
 Make sure you get those to which you are entitled.
-Teen drivers may qualify for good school grades, for example.
+Teen drivers may qualify for a discount based on good school grades, for example.
 Other types of discounts, which can differ between insurance companies, are: new-car discount, economy car discount, drivers education discount, defensive driving course discount, multiple automobile discount, multiple policy discount, safety equipment discount, and security system discount.

 Drive safe – As already mentioned, insurance costs can increase dramatically if your driving habits (traffic tickets and accidents) indicate you are a high-risk driver.
 Also don’t submit insurance claims for lower-cost items such as dinged windshields and small dent repairs.
 The more claims you make, the more your insurance costs go up.

 Choose a high deductible – Most people choose a low $250 deductible, which is much more expensive than, say, a $1000 deductible.
 If you can afford to pay $1000 in case of an accident, you will save significant money by raising your deductible to that amount, or higher.

 Shop for lowest rates – Let’s make it clear, insurance rates vary widely between insurance companies.
 There is no such thing as “standard” car insurance rates.
 As a 16 year old, if you are considering simply being added to your parents’ policy, you might find that changing the entire family to a different company saves you money overall.
 You can phone local insurance companies but the Internet makes it quick and easy to simply get quotes online from national companies.